-Class Length Percent of total portfolio & cash Stocks, bonds, notes and other evidences of indebtedness of the Commonwealth of Virginia 60 months of less 75% Stocks, bonds, notes and other evidences of indebtedness of the United States 60 months or less 100% Stocks, bonds, notes and other evidences of indebtedness of any county, city, town, district, authority or other public body of the Commonwealth of Virginia 60 months or less 30% Legally authorized stocks, bonds, notes and other evidences of indebtedness of any city, county, town or district situated in any one of the states of the United States.
-36 months or less 75%
+Class Length Percent of total portfolio & cash Stocks, bonds, notes and other evidences of indebtedness of the Commonwealth of Virginia 60 months or less 7530% Stocks, bonds, notes and other evidences of indebtedness of the United States 60 months or less 100% Stocks, bonds, notes and other evidences of indebtedness of any county, city, town, district, authority or other public body of the Commonwealth of Virginia 60 months or less 30% Legally authorized stocks, bonds, notes and other evidences of indebtedness of any city, county, town or district situated in any one of the states of the United States.
+60 months or less 30% Savings accounts, Money Market Accounts or time deposits (CDs) in any bank or savings and loan association within the Commonwealth of Virginia 24 months or less 60%

-Class Length Percent of total Savings accounts or time deposits (CDs) in any bank or savings and loan association within the Commonwealth of Virginia 24 months or less portfolio & cash 60% Repurchase Agreements 12 months or less 20% Banker's Acceptances 12 months or less 10% Prime Quality Commercial Paper 270 days or less 35% with a 5% per issuer limit High Quality Corporate Notes 36 months or less 50% Certificates representing ownership in either treasury bond principal at maturity or its coupons for accrual periods 36 months or less 25% The Local Government Investment Pool (LGIP) N/A 100% Open End Mutual Funds N/A Maximum 20% in any one fund.
-Prior 3 year history must exceed internal performance by 25bps, net of mgmt fee.
-The State Non-Arbitrage Pool (SNAP) N/A 100% of bond proceeds or debt related reserve account Negotiable certificates of deposit and negotiable bank deposit notes 24 months or less 25% External Management Contract 3 years or less 25% of net balance of pooled investments, using lowest portfolio amount as target point.
-Prior 3 year history must exceed internal performance by 25bps, net of mgmt fee.
-Bonds and other obligations issued, guaranteed or assumed by the International Bank of Reconstruction and Development, the Asian Development Bank, or by the African Development Bank. (§2.2-4501) 36 months or less 15%
+Class Length Percent of total Repurchase Agreements 12 months or less portfolio & cash 20% Banker's Acceptances 12 months or less 10% Prime Quality Commercial Paper 270 days or less 35% with a 5% per issuer limit High Quality Corporate Notes 48 months or less 50% The Local Government Investment Pool (LGIP) N/A 100% Open End Mutual Funds N/A Maximum 20% in any one fund.
+Prior 3 year history must exceed internal performance by 25bps, net of mgmt. fee The State Non-Arbitrage Pool (SNAP) N/A 100% of bond proceeds or debt related reserve account Negotiable certificates of deposit (YCD) and negotiable bank deposit notes 24 months or less 25% External Management Contract 3 years or less 25% of net balance of pooled investments, using lowest portfolio amount as target point.
+Prior 3 year history must exceed internal performance by 25bps, net of mgmt. fee Bonds and other obligations issued, guaranteed or assumed by the International Bank of Reconstruction and Development, the Asian Development Bank, or by the African Development Bank. (§2.2-4501) 60 months or less 1550 %